 FCC recognizes the value of AFROTC courses.
-As a Crosstown Partner with the University of Maryland College Park's AFROTC unit, FCC will accept credit for the following AFROTC courses completed in UMCP's AFROTC program (see chart below).
+As a Crosstown Partner with the University of Maryland College Park's AFROTC unit, FCC will transfer the following AFROTC courses and assign the equivalencies listed below.

-AFROTC Course FCC Courses Credits

-ARSC 059 (if taken as a Physical Education 1

-single course) Elective (PHED ELECT)

-ARSC 059 (if taken PHED 165 - Fitness for 3 three times) Living
+AFROTC Course FCC Courses Credits ARSC 059 (if taken as a single course) Physical Education Elective (PHED ELECT) 1 ARSC 059 (if taken three times) PHED 165 - Fitness for Living 3